-Notes on data: Oxford, Cambridge and Bristol carried out street counts in 2019 and 2020.
+Notes on data: Oxford, Cambridge and Bristol carried out street counts in 2019, 2020 and 2021.
 Cherwell, South Oxfordshire, Vale of White Horse, West Oxfordshire, Milton Keynes and Reading carried out estimates.
-Household number for 2019 as published in MHCLG Detailed local authority level tables: financial year 2019/20.
-Household number for 2020 as published in MHCLG Detailed local authority level tables: July to September 2020 (revised)
+Household numbers used are as published for relevant quarter in DLUHC Statistical data set: Live tables on homelessness for relevant periods